paramraghavan/python-pytest/README.md

 and [tests](/tests)

 # Notes
-- pytest --fixtures, lists all the available fixtures, default ones and the one that are in your package In one of our examples we use default fixture **tmpdir**
+- pytest --fixtures, lists all the available fixtures, default ones and the one that are in your package.
+  In one of our examples we use default fixture **tmpdir**
   <pre>
   tmpdir